 Notification for Parents/Guardians of Students Requesting a Dufferin-Peel Online Learning Course (eLearning)

-Please start by clicking the navigation to the left to learn about eLearning programming in Dufferin-Peel Catholic District School Board.
+Please start by clicking the navigation to the left to learn about eLearning programs in the Dufferin-Peel Catholic District School Board.

 Students may gain a variety of benefits from online courses.
 They promote flexibility in the school day, allow for a student to make up coursework, and provide experience in the emerging field of online education that is becoming part of post-secondary education (colleges and universities).
-A major factor of student success is that students are or become a completely self-sufficient learner.
-Online courses are not appropriate for every student.
+A major factor of student success is that students are or become completely self-directed learners.

 Online students will have access to a computer at school during their assigned period.
 It is a student’s responsibility to arrange for the proper technology outside of school.
 Most online courses require a computer with high-speed internet, speakers, word processing capabilities, and video streaming capabilities.
 Most standard software applications used in these online courses are standard to the common user.

-There is an asynchronous orientation activity just prior to the start of a student’s online course.
-Students will access an Orientation Course in the virtual learning environment called D2L in which they will participate in activities which will assist them in learning to navigate the platform and understand how the D2L tools work.
+There is an asynchronous orientation unit just prior to the start of a student’s online course.
+Students will access an Orientation unit in the virtual learning environment called Brightspace by D2L in which they will participate in activities which will assist them in learning to navigate the platform and understand how the D2L tools work.

 In summary, these are the considerations for Parents/Guardians of online students: